Nottingham Canal: History

 Green's work was overseen by Jessop, and in September 1791, Jessop had produced a route and an estimated cost.
 The first route had passed to the west of Wollaton Park, but Lord Middleton had insisted that unless it ran on the eastern side of his park, he would oppose the whole plan.
 Although this route was more expensive to construct, the eastern route was chosen.
 The committee accepted Jessop's estimate at the September meeting, and a public meeting was arranged on 25 October, where there was enthusiastic support for the new canal.
 They agreed to limit dividends to ten per-cent, and negotiations with the Cromford Canal company resulted in an agreement for the Nottingham company to build reservoirs which would feed into the Cromford Canal, so that water could pass into the Nottingham Canal at its northern end.

 It was the time of Canal Mania, and the initial offers for shares were over-subscribed.
 Amidst discontent from land owners, dividends were further limited to eight per-cent, the tolls on coal were reduced, and £20,000 of shares were set aside for purchase by the land owners.
 The bill was opposed by the Erewash Canal and the Trent and Mersey Canal, who were promoting a plan for the Trent Canal from Derwent Mouth, where the Trent and Mersey ended, via the Erewash, Beeston and Nottingham to the Trent below Nottingham.
 The Trent Navigation also argued against it, because they wanted to build the Beeston Cut themselves.
 Complicated negotiations followed, in which the Beeston Cut was dropped from the bill, on the understanding that the Trent Navigation would then apply to build it, and the Trent Canal bill was withdrawn when the Trent Navigation pledged to pursue a bill to improve the river.
-When an Act of Parliament was granted in May 1792, there were great celebrations in Nottingham.
+When an act of Parliament, the Nottingham Canal Act 1792, was granted in May that year there were great celebrations in Nottingham.